 March, November, December: Sa + Su 9 a.m. – 12 a.m., 1 p.m. – 3 p.m.

 April, October: Tu – Su 9 a.m. – 12. a.m., 1 p.m. – 3 p.m.

 May, September: Tu – Su 9 a.m. – 12. a.m., 1. p.m. – 4 p.m.

 June – August: Tu – Su 9 a.m. – 12. a.m., 1. p.m. – 5 p.m.

-January and February: for booked groups of 10 persons min. only.
+January and February: for booked groups of 10 people or more only.

 From Prague central station (Hlavni nadrazi), take a train direction to Tabor, at the Benesov u Prahy stop.
-From the station there are 15 minutes walk to arrive at the castle.
+From the station, there are 15 minutes walk to arrive at the castle.
 Or by bus, from Bus station Florenc.
-By car, follow the Prague-Brno motorway and take the Mirosovice exit (Exit 21) then follow the tourist indications.
-Or book excursion online.
+By car, follow the Prague-Brno motorway, take the Mirosovice exit (Exit 21), and then follow the tourist indications.
+Or book an excursion online.